nkoster/ttrapd/README.md

 The "integrity violation" or "intrusion detection" pitfall is based upon the curiosity potency of intruders.

-When a root privileged intruder is wandering a compromised system, most likely, he or she is trying to identify sensitive system files.
+When a root privileged intruder is wandering a compromised system, most likely, he or she is trying to identify, steel or tamper sensitive files.
 Followed by inspecting the content of a few files that are chosen, simply based upon their interesting (or commonly used) names and locations.

 For example, files like `/etc/shadow`, `/etc/ssl/private/vpn.key` or `/etc/pf.conf` can't be left without inspecting by generally every root privileged intruder.